younggoodluck/week9/README.md

 ## A summary of the data collected: number of attacks, number of malware samples, etc.

--I used nmap -sV -P0 command and saw about 1500 attacks by nmap following the guide of codepath.
+-I follow the guide of set up from Codepath.
+I used nmap -sV -P0 command and saw about 900 attacks by nmap.
 I found the attack are generally from my laptop, but some are from different areas.
 Pcap attack is the majority.

 ## Any unresolved questions raised by the data collected